210517-Enterprise/orm_Ollivanders_relational_magic_p6/README.md

 <!-- GETTING STARTED -->
 ## Features
 ### lemme know if i missed any
-* Create a new table based on the child class
+* Ability to perform CRUD operations based on the model class
-* Drop then create a table of a child class
-* Save an instance of an object as an entry
-* Update an entry in the class database
-* Delete an instance from the database
 * Find entries in the class database that satisify conditions on given columns with given values
-* Check if an entry exists of an object with then same primary key
+* Check if an entry exists of an object with the same primary key
+* Establish a foreign key constraint to parent class tables